 What ramps are currently closed?
 What are the detours?

-No ramps are currently closed.
-However, the ramp from the southbound I-65 C/D to Michigan Street will close on or after 7 p.m. on Monday, Jan.
-18. There is no formal detour, but the C/D ramp to Ohio Street will remain open.
+The ramp southbound C/D ramp to Michigan Street is closed until late May.
+There is no formal detour, but the C/D ramp to Ohio Street will remain open.

 Will local streets be closed?